HackSouth/hacksouth.github.io/_posts/2021-11-24-gettingintoinfosec.md

 ### The Learning Curve
 So left with the decision of what to do now, I took this as the opportunity to pursue my passion of cyber security.
 I now had the opportunity, and this was it, I took everything I had and invested in myself studying and learning all that I could, and between April 2020 through to October 2020.
-I studied remotely and earned 14 certifications/course certifications all ranging from – **<span style=”color: yellow”>A+ / N+ / Sec+ / Server+ / CASP+ / CISA / CySA+ / CCNA and my CEH v10</span>**
+I studied remotely and earned 14 certifications/course certifications all ranging from – **<span style="color: yellow">A+ / N+ / Sec+ / Server+ / CASP+ / CISA / CySA+ / CCNA and my CEH v10</span>**

 Tangent to my story, I did not pursue the CompTIA A+ N+ etc. recognition certification because during my studies, I decided that I wanted to do pentesting/hacking.
 And from what I understand, you only need to understand the networking and server concepts but don’t really need to have the CompTIA recognition - It’s probably nice to have.